mark-wiemer-org/ahkpp/README.md

 ## Credits

-Previous extensions:
+This extension relies heavily on open-source code.
+A huge thank you to all these open-source participants who made the extension what it is today!

 -   [AutoHotkey Plus by cweijan](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-autohotkey-plus): AHK++ is a fork of AutoHotkey Plus by cweijan (Weijan Chen)
+-   [Contributions to AHK++ by kyklish](https://github.com/mark-wiemer-org/ahkpp/commits/main?author=kyklish): Greatly improved formatting and snippets by both fixing bugs and adding features
+-   [AutoHotkey v2 Language Support by thqby](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp): The source of the v2 grammar and other great contributions
+-   [Lexikos/vscode-auto-select](https://github.com/Lexikos/vscode-auto-select): The core code for automatically switching AHK versions
--   [AutoHotkey by stef-levesque](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-autohotkey): AutoHotkey Plus is a fork of stef-levesque's original AutoHotkey extension.
+-   [AutoHotkey by stef-levesque](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-autohotkey): AutoHotkey Plus is a fork of stef-levesque's original AutoHotkey extension, which provided the original grammar and snippets for AHK

 ## Links

 -   [GitHub](https://github.com/mark-wiemer-org/ahkpp): View code, file bugs, and join discussions
--   [Reviews](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus&ssr=false#review-details): Help others discover AHK++ by leaving a quick review!
+-   [Reviews](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus&ssr=false#review-details): Help others discover AHK++ by leaving a review